owendl/lnp_distribution/readme.md

 of lipid nanoparticles which carry the mRNA show that the ovaries get the highest concentration.”
-The author provided a [link](https://trialsitenews.com/wp-content/uploads/2021/06/Pfizer-report_Japanese-government.pdf) to the original report used to generate this plot.^{see footnote}
+The author provided a [link](https://trialsitenews.com/wp-content/uploads/2021/06/Pfizer-report_Japanese-government.pdf) to the original report used to generate this plot.<sup>see footnote</sup>

 Because I am me, I opened the pdf up to take a look.
 Most of the document was in Japanese with some organic molecule structures but near